 I like to set aside 2-3 tablespoons to add in later, but I do so purely for aesthetic reasons because I like seeing larger bits of dandelion in the play dough.
 Feel free to use all of it during this step if that doesn’t matter to you.

 Run the blender for 20-30 seconds, until most of the dandelion has been reduced to pulp and the water has turned yellow.
-You will be using this mixture as a natural dye for your play dough instead of using artificial dyes like food colouring.
+You will be using this mixture as a natural dye for your play dough instead of using artificial dyes like food coloring.

 3. Combine Dry Ingredients